Arizona prosecution of fake electors: Pre-trial proceedings

 On August 26, 2024, following a hearing on whether to dismiss the case, trial judge Bruce Cohen set a trial date for the case for January 5, 2026.

-Attempt to move case to federal court

 Attorneys for co-defendant Mark Meadows on August 15 filed a motion to move his case to federal court, citing the Supremacy Clause as a federal defense against the charges against him.
 Federal district judge John Tuchi denied the motion on September 16.

-Guilty pleas
+The case had been set to begin trial on January 5, 2026; however, the Maricopa County Superior Court ordered the case back to the grand jury on May 19, 2025, due to the prosecution denying defendants “a substantial procedural right as guaranteed by Arizona law.” for not detailing the Electoral Count Act which is central to the defendants’ claims they were acting lawfully.
+The Arizona Attorney General has appealed that decision.

+Pleas and agreements

 On August 6, 2024, Loraine Pellegrino, one of 11 Arizona Republicans who falsely claimed to be legitimate presidential electors for Donald Trump, pled guilty to one count of filing a false instrument.
 The deal included 3 years of unsupervised probation and no jail time.

-Cooperation agreement

 On August 5, 2024, Jenna Ellis reached a cooperation agreement with Attorney General Kris Mayes.
 Ellis signed the agreement the same day.
 All charges were dropped, and she must cooperate with the prosecution.
 The previous October, she had pleaded guilty to one felony charge in the Georgia election racketeering prosecution.

+In December 2025, the Arizona Attorney General agreed to dismiss the charges against Jim Lamon in exchange for his agreement to turn over relevant emails.